macroquest/docs/lua/events-and-binds.md

 wildcard and `#1#` is a captured wildcard that will be the first argument.
 More arguments are similarly captured, so you can specify the argument order in a callback.

-The callback is the important feature of lua.
+The callback is the important feature of Lua.
 It expects a function with a signature of `(line, arg1, arg2, etc)` that will process the text of the event (the full matched line and the captured arguments, ordered by number).
 A simple example would look like this: